synacktiv/octoscan/README.md

 Detect OIDC actions.
 Workflows using OIDC actions can be a good target to access some cloud providers.
 There is no vulnerability associated with this rule but taking a closer look at this action can be interesting if there is a vulnerability that is not found by this tool.

+💡 This is now a debug rule, you need to add `--debug-rules` to search for this one.
 ## Credits

 This tool could not have been developed without [actionlint](https://github.com/rhysd/actionlint).
 Many thanks to [@rhysd](https://github.com/rhysd).